 Phase 2: WAB-gNB setup.
 This phase includes the following 3 sub-phases:

 Sub-phase 2-1: WAB-gNB initialization.
-In this phase, the WAB-gNB is configured by the OAM (e.g., with the information needed to establish NG connections towards one or more AMF(s) and the WAB-gNB is service-authorized by the SeGW or by the OAM.
+In this phase, the WAB-gNB is service-authorized by the SeGW or by the OAM.
+After the WAB-gNB is authorized, the WAB-gNB is configured by the OAM (e.g., with the information needed to establish NG connections towards one or more AMF(s)).

+NOTE: The SeGW is out of RAN scope.